tejada7/Java-Certification/OCP_Java21.md

         }); // ℹ️ need to call thread#start to actually start the thread
 ```

+It’s important to clarify that virtual threads **are not designed to be faster but to offer greater scalability**.
+They
+follow Little’s Law, providing higher throughput by enabling greater concurrency, not by executing tasks more quickly.

  - ℹ️ Mind that calling `setDaemon(false)` would throw an `IllegalArgumentException`
  - A platform or kernel thread is managed by the operating system and their creation requires a system call which is
  expensive, on the other hand, virtual threads are operated by the JVM and therefore way cheaper to instantiate